 Symbolism of the White Tara Mudras

 The Abhaya “protection” mudra is a classic Buddhist mudra that is recognized by practitioners from all the schools of Buddhism.
 This hand symbol for fearlessness is very important in Buddhist beliefs.
 Indeed, when devotees see the mudra, it inspires a sense of fortitude and confidence.
-Our White Tara statue is depicting it with her left hand held chest high and palm facing forward.
+Our antiquated White Tara statue is depicting it with her left hand held chest high and palm facing forward.

 This White Tara statue is also using the Varada or “gift giving” mudra.
 Indeed, White Tara is certainly affiliated with generosity.
 White Tara is known as the Cintachakra or “wish fulfilling wheel”.
 She is also one of the long life deities in Tibetan Buddhism.
 Additionally, she is empowered with the attributes of healing, compassion and serenity.

-White Tara is one of the most popular depictions of the Bodhisattva Tara.
-The origins of Tara lie in the compassion of Avalokitesvara.
+White Tara is one of the most popular depictions of the bodhisattva Tara.
+The origins of Tara lie in the compassion of Avalokiteshvara.
 In Tibet, it is believed by devotees that she was born from a teardrop that fell from his eye.
 After her birth, Tara became dismayed that so few females had reached fully enlightened status.
 As a result, she refused incarnation as a male until females became better represented among the ranks of the Buddhas.
 Click here to learn more about the history of the White Tara deity.